scvalencia/programmingLanguagesTutorials/cTutorial/README.md

-cTutorial
+The C Programming Language
 =========

-A basic tutorial to tech myself to program in the C programming languaje
+Resources, and exercises aimed to learn C